We support both claimants and professionals. These are just some of the organisations who have subscribed to Benefits and Work:

 Incapacity benefit decisions

-Please note: it is no longer possible to make a new claim or a linked claim for incapacity benefit or income support.
-A claim must be made for employment and support allowance (ESA) instead.
+You can no longer make a new claim or a linked claim for incapacity benefit or income support as incapable of work.
+Most people now have to claim employment and support allowance (ESA) or universal credit (UC) instead.

 You don't need to know anything about Social Security Commissioners or their decisions in order to successfully pursue an appeal against a decision that you are capable of work.

 However, welfare rights workers and some claimants do sometimes include decisions in their appeal submissions.
 Commissioners' decisions are binding on tribunals, so a relevant one can be very useful.

 For example, if a commissioner holds that, for the purposes of incapacity for work, chronic fatigue syndrome should be regarded as both a physical and mental health condition then tribunals must consider both the physical and the mental health test when deciding whether a claimant with CFS/ME passes the personal capability assessment.

 This could be very important in deciding whether the claimant scores sufficient points to pass the test of incapacity for work.

 Often it's not so straightforward, however.
 Sometimes different commissioners may come to completely opposite conclusions and it's then up to a tribunal to decide which commissioner they will follow.
 Or the facts of the case may be materially different from yours.
 Or the decision may be very helpful in some regards, but actually quite damaging to your case in others, so you may not want to alert the tribunal to it.